Welcome to powellbooks Of Somerset 100% Secure Valid SSL Certificate

-Welcome to Powellbooks Of SomersetWelcome to the home of Powellbooks Of Somerset.
-Please search or browse our inventory of hard to find, out of print, used, and rare books.
+FREE UK STANDARD SHIPPINGWelcome to the home of powellbooks Of Somerset.
+Please search or browse our inventory of hard to find, out of print, used, and 1st edition books.
+We try to keep a good selection of History, Military History and Science Fiction and Fantasy books in stock.
+We also have an eclectic mix of other titles in stock.
 If you can't find what you like please fill out our off-line search form and we will search our off-line inventory, other bookstores and book search services for you.

 Ilminster : A Potted History